activeviam/atoti-ui-migration/README.md

 ## Migrate an Atoti jupyter notebook

-To migrate a jupyter notebook, two files are necessary:
+To migrate a Jupyter notebook, two files are necessary:

 - _notebook.ipynb_, the notebook to migrate.
-It is really important that the notebook has the `.ipynb` extension.
+This file must have the `.ipynb` extension.
 - _servers.json_, the JSON file containing the server information.

 To get the servers information, follow the [download the servers information section](#download-the-servers-information) instructions.

-Now that your migration folder contains all the required file, you can run the following CLI:
+Now that your migration folder contains all the required files, you can run the following command:

 ```
 npx -- activeui-migration migrate -i notebook.ipynb -o migrated-notebook.ipynb -s servers.json --from-version 0.7 --to-version 0.8